Qikfix/compare_hypervisors/README.md

-This script should be executed on Satellite/Foreman Server and will check and compare the hypervisor information coming from virt-who and the current information on DB.
+This script should be executed on Satellite/Foreman Server and will check and compare the hypervisor information coming from virt-who and the current information in the DB.
 We are looking for different FQDN where the UUID is the same.

 Before you start, just download the script:
 ```